SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh.md

 > * int GetXCoordinate()
 > * int GetYCoordinate()

-If you've ever seen [the Mars Rover kata](https://katalyst.codurance.com/mars-rover) before, then this problem will look slightly familiar.
+If you've ever seen [the Mars Rover Coding Exercise](https://katalyst.codurance.com/mars-rover) before, then this problem will look slightly familiar.

 **Assuming valid data:** For simplicity's sake, we will be assuming all inputs to generally be in the correct ranges.
-For exmaple, we could add a lot of tests for validation to ensure the `SantaSleigh` isn't initialized with `-10` presents, but it would feel like clutter as we went through the tutorial.
+For example, we could add a lot of tests for validation to ensure the `SantaSleigh` isn't initialized with `-10` presents, but it would feel like clutter as we went through the tutorial.
 Typically, production code would also include tests to ensure you take appropriate action on invalid inputs.
 {: .notice--info}

 TODO: Example?